abdulhalimchy/Periodic-Scheduling-Using-Celery-Beat/README.md

 This repository is containing a basic example project about periodic task using celery-beat.
 I used RabbitMQ as message broker.

+Note: This example project is for celery-5.0.5 & django-celery-beat-2.2.0

 ## Install all dependencies

     cd to the directory where requirements.txt is located